EsoCoding/Gtk4D/README.md

 So if you test it, let me know if you run into problems and post your issues so i or others can look into it.

 ### Requirements
-- Linux, not tested for windows/osx.
+- Linux, not tested on windows/osx.
+Meson.build file might need some adjustments.
 - the gir files or dev version of libraries below
 - dmd, gdc or ldc compiler
 - [gir-to-d](https://github.com/Gtk4D/gir-to-d) from konstantIMP